w3f/polkadot-wiki/docs/maintain-guides-how-to-setup-a-validator-with-reverse-proxy.md

 [polkadot validator setup](https://github.com/w3f/polkadot-secure-validator).

 We will walk you through how to configure a reverse proxy using NGINX in front of your validator node.
-The validator uses the reverse proxy only to talk to the public facing nodes, to protect it from certain types of attacks.
+The validator uses the reverse proxy to filter traffic, whereby additional adjustments can be made to respond to a DDoS attack.

 ### 1. Firewall configuration